ROBBY KRIEGER'S GUITAR IN THE DOORS "RIDERS ON THE STORM"

 the band was playing and improvising freely.

-key and using some of its harmonies to construct something completely different,
+By reworking this old melody in a rock style and using some of its harmonies to create something entirely new,

-the group proved capable of devising an original composition emblematic of the cultural/musical
+the group demonstrated their ability to devise an original composition emblematic of the cultural and musical

 transition between the 1960s and 1970s in the United States.

-Western cadences in pop-rock and rock compositions during the 1960s: from The
+Incidentally, other bands before The Doors had already explored Western cadences in pop-rock and rock compositions during the 1960s: Examples range from The

-from their usual references in terms of musical genres, The Doors here combine
+from their usual musical inclinations, here The Doors combine

 The element most reminiscent of "Ghost Riders In